 - Languages of Bioinformatics (under development)

 Recent Invited Talks and Presentations:

-“Beyond Diagnosis,” After Biopolitics: Society for Literature, Arts, and the Sciences Annual Conference.
+“Beyond Diagnosis: Lived Space under the Influence of Computation.”
+After Biopolitics: Society for Literature, Arts, and the Sciences Annual Conference.
 Rice University, Houston, TX, November 12-15, 2015.